ccao-data/people/.github/ISSUE_TEMPLATE/onboarding-internal.md

+---
+name: Onboarding Internal
+about: For onboarding new employees and interns
+title: "Onboarding "
+assignees: dfsnow
+---

 Welcome to the Cook County Assessor's Office (CCAO) Data Department!
 We're excited to have you!
-This webpage is a GitLab issue.
+This webpage is a GitHub issue.
 An issue is a way to track work that needs to be done.
 This particular issue outlines the tasks you need to complete to onboard with the Data Department.
 Once you complete each task, please mark the checkbox as shown below:

 - [x] This task is complete.

 If a task does not apply to you, please mark it anyways so we can track the progress of this issue.
-If you have a question at any point, please feel free to comment on this issue ticket and tag Billy (@sweatyhandshake), Dan (@dfsnow), or Nicole (@ccaojardine).
+If you have a question at any point, please feel free to comment on this issue ticket and tag the [core team](https://github.com/orgs/ccao-data/teams/core-team) using [@ccao-data/core-team](https://github.com/orgs/ccao-data/teams/core-team).

-# GitLab
+# GitHub

-Nearly all of the Data Department's work is tracked using GitLab.
-In order to participate in this issue and contribute to the Department, you will need a GitLab account.
+Nearly all of the Data Department's work is tracked using GitHub.
+In order to participate in this issue and contribute to the Department, you will need a GitHub account.

-- [ ] Create a [GitLab](https://gitlab.com/) account.
-If you do not already have one, create a free [GitLab](https://gitlab.com/) account using your personal email address.
+- [ ] Create a [GitHub](https://github.com/) account.
+If you do not already have one, create a free [GitHub](https://github.com/) account using your personal email address.
-- [ ] Log in to [GitLab](https://gitlab.com/) and comment on this issue ticket to let us know your username.
+- [ ] Log in to [GitHub](https://github.com/) and comment on this issue ticket to let us know your username.

-Please note that your GitLab account can persist after your employment/internship has ended and can be a valuable resource in your career.
-Your work will mostly be public, so please take a moment to review [GitLab's communication guidelines](https://about.gitlab.com/handbook/communication/#effective--responsible-communication-guidelines).
+Please note that your GitHub account can persist after your employment/internship has ended and can be a valuable resource in your career.
+Your work will mostly be public, so please take a moment to review [GitHub's community guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines).

-You may also want to explore GitLab to familiarize yourself with the platform.
-The main CCAO GitLab group can be found [here](https://gitlab.com/ccao-data-science---modeling).
+You may also want to explore GitHub to familiarize yourself with the platform.
+The main CCAO GitHub group can be found [here](https://github.com/ccao-data).

 # Before Your First Day